Skip to content

 Running a Detached Terminal

-Launch a terminal that runs independently (no supervisor initially).
+Launch a terminal that runs independently (no client initially).
 Important: Always use --name to identify the terminal:

 docker run -d \